Zoweb/git-changelog/examples/disabled_heading_true_false_disabled_true_github.md

  `f79ea73c`: add basic readme

  `03a42bd4`: add intellij files
 ##### Removals

 ##### Changes

+ `8b8ab47f`: change text newline to be before each commit

  `3f118290`: change test to use current repository
 ##### Fixes

  `d2ed1a36`: fix displaying `***` by using html escape char

  `e2893c62`: fix using incorrect variable for update commits